 NICHD issues specific guidance on different aspects of clinical research and follows NIH- and HHS-wide guidance as well.

 Please note: NIH recently launched a series of initiatives to enhance the accountability and transparency of clinical research.
 We outline some NICHD-specific changes here; for additional information on the changes that will affect applicants and funded investigators, visit the Clinical Trial Requirements for Grants and Contracts section of the NIH Office of Extramural Research (OER) website.
-If you are conducting research with human subjects, we strongly recommend you review the updates and changes on the OER website to determine if they apply to your work.
+If you are conducting research with human subjects, we strongly recommend you review the updates and changes on the OER website, including the information on Basic Experimental Studies Involving Humans, to determine if they apply to your work.
 Many proposed studies that previously would not have been classified as clinical trials may now meet the revised NIH definition of a clinical trial.

 Clinical Trials Policy Changes